halnader/amazon-shopify-productPageCreator/README.txt

 Otherwise, you can manually enter asin values, but make sure asin.txt is empty

 Not guaranteed to collect info for each asin

-Might pause before progress bar hits 100%, check how much products failed against how much left if the number of failed products is equal to the number of product left to gather then script is done and you can force close at that point